Lessons

 We check:

-- Security of the cipher suites available for use by your server.
+- Vulnerability of the cipher suites available for use by your server.
 We check for the presence of obviously vulnerable cipher suites: NULL, aNULL, EXPORT, LOW,3DES_IDEA, OBSOLETE, STRONG_NOFS.

 - Using the modern SSL connection protocol.